 Soon after the Goudhurst militia’s success, Dorset smugglers, who were friends of the Hawkhurst gang, suffered an unfortunate incident.
 Their boat was captured “with upwards of two tons of tea and thirty-nine casks of spirits.”
 After their tea and spirits was deposited safely in the Poole Custom House, the Dorset smugglers called upon the Hawkhurst Gang to assist them in recovering it, and the Hawkhurst Gang agreed.
 However, fearing they might be discovered because a Fordinbridge shoemaker, named Chater, talked to an exciseman named Galley, the Hawkhurst Gang drugged both men.
 Then they tied them on horses and took them to the Red Lion Inn at Rake where they were tortured and brutalized.
 Eventually, Galley was buried alive, and Chater thrown “headlong into the well; and fancying they heard him breathe or groan, [they] threw posts and stones in upon him.”

-Their trial was held at Chichester, in January 1749, and collectively they were found guilty.
+In 1749, the same year that the princesse de Lamballe was born in Turin, the arrested gang member’s trial was held in January at Chichester.
+Collectively they were found guilty.
 Jackson died that same evening in the gaol.
 The remainder were hung in chains in the presence of a vast concourse of thrilled spectators, and, later, Kingsmill was captured and executed.
-With his death in April of 1749, the Hawkhurst Gang was essentially “‘smashed up,’ … to … the relief of all peaceful and law-abiding citizens.”
+With his death in April of 1749, the Hawkhurst smuggling gang was essentially “‘smashed up,’ … to … the relief of all peaceful and law-abiding citizens.”